AhmedYahyaE/realtime-websocket-php-chat-application/README.md

 ## Application URLs:
 1- **Group/Public Chat**: Engage in lively discussions with ALL the Chat Application users at http://localhost:8000/group_chat.php

-2- **Admin Panel**: Connect with individuals privately, ensuring confidential and personalized interactions.
+2- **One-to-One/Private Chat**: Connect with individuals privately, ensuring confidential and personalized interactions.
 Chat with one particular, specific, targeted user of our Chat Application members at http://localhost:8000/private_chat.php

-## Application Routes:
-All the application routes are defined in the [Application Routes](App/index.php) file.

 ## Installation & Configuration:
 1- Clone the project or download it.